-We were also told that combos are especially worried about new or specialized police units in their territory.
+Combos are especially keen to avoid major disputes and serious crimes, because it means that specialized police and municipal units enter their territory-units who are not from the neighborhood, and have not previously been intimidated or bought.
 As one expert and former prison-gang leader explained, "there is always a police presence, but combos strike non-interference deals with the regular beat cops.
 When public order gets disrupted, the police must act and officers not part of the deal arrive.
-The area becomes visible and combos' activities become more vulnerable."17 This suggests that even where bribery is part of how combos avoid police repression, governance can play a key supporting role, by avoiding the attention of less-corrupt police as well.
+The area becomes visible and combos' activities become more vulnerable."15 This suggests that even where bribery is part of how combos avoid police repression, governance can play a key supporting role, by avoiding the attention of less-corrupt police as well.